Order by Monday, 16 December to ensure delivery in time for Christmas!🎄

 Pork On

 - Place the pork in the centre of the cooking grill.
-If the edges of the pork are hanging over the direct zone (above the fire), shield the edges of the pork with aluminium foil.
-Roast the pork for 2 ½ hours to blister the skin.
+If the edges of the pork are hanging over the direct heat zone (above the fire), shield the edges with aluminium foil.
+Roast the pork for 2 to 2 ½ hours to blister the skin.

-- After 2 ½ hours to 3 hours and the skin has hardened and blistered, carefully remove the skin with tongs.
+- After 2 to 2 ½ hours, when the skin has hardened and blistered, use tongs to carefully remove the skin from the pork.
 Score the fat in a pattern, being careful not to cut into the flesh.
 The skin can be eaten or discarded.

 Smoke the Ham

 - Add your choice of smoking wood chunks to the briquettes.
-Close the lid and leave the ham to smoke for 30 minutes to 1 hour before glazing.
+Close the lid and leave the ham to smoke for 30 minutes to 1 hour before glazing (or until the internal temperature reaches 55°C).

 Glaze

-- Apply a layer of ham glaze, continue to cook for a further 30 minutes to 1 hour, or until the internal temperature of the ham has reached 65°C, glazing the ham every 20 minutes.
-Leave the ham to rest for at least 15 minutes before carving.
-The internal temperature will continue to rise to 68°C, which is the safe ham doneness temperature.
+- Apply a layer of ham glaze and continue cooking for another 30 minutes to 1 hour (or until the internal temperature of the ham reaches 63°C), glazing the ham every 15 minutes.
+Let the ham rest for at least 30 minutes before carving.
+The internal temperature will continue to rise to 68°C, which is the safe doneness temperature for ham.

 HOW TO USE A HAM BAG

-- Whole ham will keep better than slices, so only slice what you need.
+- A whole ham will keep better than slices, so only slice what you need.

 - Soak the bag in 4 cups of water mixed with 2 tablespoons of white vinegar.

-- Wring out excess liquid and place ham inside the bag.
+- Wring out excess liquid and place the ham inside the bag.

-- Store in the fridge and re-soak the bag in the solution every 3 days.
+- Store in the fridge and re-soak the bag in vinegar solution every 3 days.